samvera/active_fedora/CONTRIBUTING.md

 # How to Contribute

-We want your help to make Samvera great.
+We want your help to make the Samvera community great.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.